leoferres/leoferres.github.io/index.markdown

 Desarrollo](http://www.udd.cl) (2016-) in Santiago, Chile, a Fellow of Telefónica Research & Development, also in Santiago, and a Research Fellow of the [ISI Foundation](https://isi.it/en/home) (2019-), in Turin, Italy.
-I got my PhD in Cognitive Science (2005) from Carleton University, in Ottawa, Canada.
+I got my PhD from Carleton University, in Ottawa, Canada.
 I did a post-doc (2004-2005) at the Human-Oriented Technology Lab at Carleton, and became a senior researcher there (2006-2008).
-I was an invited professor at the University of Edinburgh (2006-2008) and moved to Chile as an Assistant professor of Computer Science at [Universidad de Concepción](https://fi.udec.cl/departamentos/informatica-y-cs-de-la-computacion/) (2008-2016).
+I was an invited professor at the University of Edinburgh (2006-2008) and moved to Chile as an Assistant professor of Computer Science at [Universidad de Concepción](https://fi.udec.cl/departamentos/informatica-y-cs-de-la-computacion/) (2008-2016) before moving to UDD in Santiago.
 I've published in high-performance computing (in a somewhat previous life) and in computational social science.
-Currently, my research focuses on using mobile and telephony data for social good, data-driven policy and digital transformation.
+Currently, my research focuses on using mobile and telephony data for social good, data-driven policy and non-traditional data sources.
 At UDD/TEF I've been involved in [industry and government](https://www.udd.cl/noticias/2021/12/22/premios-icono-udd-a-la-transferencia-e-innovacion/) research and development projects.